Non-monotone Submodular Maximization with Nearly Optimal Adaptivity and Query Complexity: Non-monotone Submodular Maximization

-The following two key lemmas lower bound the expected solution in terms of $\OPT$ and $\Prob{}{A_{< c_3 k}}$.
-The goal is to average these inequalities so that the probability terms disappear, giving us with a lower bound only in terms of $\OPT$.
+The following two key lemmas lower bound the expected solution in terms of $\OPT$ and $\Prob{}{A_{< c_3 k} \mid Z}$, where $Z$ is the event that all \textsc{Reduced-Mean} estimates (defined in \Cref{lem:adaptive_sampling}), for all candidate thresholds and their internal rounds, output correct properties.
+The goal is to average these inequalities so that the conditional probability terms disappear, giving us with a lower bound that is only in terms of $\OPT$.